 Neighborhood Cleanup Project

 On an annual basis, the City of Auburn selects a focus area within its boundaries on which to make repairs and perform general maintenance work.
-This effort began in 2011 as a way for City staff to work with residents to beautify and nourish Auburn’s neighborhoods.
-In light of the COVID-19 pandemic, this year's Neighborhood Cleanup Project has been canceled.
-Find out more about previous years on the Neighborhood Cleanup Project page.
+The Neighborhood Cleanup Project began in 2011 as a way for City staff to work with residents to beautify and nourish Auburn’s neighborhoods.

 Report an Issue